 Cat.
 I A workshop course which offers the student the opportunity to explore theatre through creative involvement with playwriting, design, performance, production, and criticism.
 Students will work in a laboratory situation functioning as a micro-professional theatre which could develop a production that would be staffed and dramaturged from the group.

-Cat.
-II The course focuses on conflicts between personal desire and societal responsibility in such plays as As You Like It, Antony and Cleopatra, and The Winter?s Tale.
+The course focuses on conflicts between personal desire and societal responsibility in such plays as As You Like It, Antony and Cleopatra, and The Winter?s Tale.
 Through written work and in-class performances, students will examine how Shakespeare both maintains and subverts traditional ideas about marriage and sexual practice.
 These analyses will take into account contemporary views on gender roles and identity including the early modern cultural ?ideal? of the ?chaste, silent, and obedient? woman.
 Students will study Shakespeare?s work as literature and also through performance and film adaptations.
 The WPI library of video recordings will be available for such work.
-This course will be offered in 2014-15 and in alternate years thereafter.

-Cat.
-II This course begins with selections from John Milton?s provocative version of Adam and Eve?s original sin in Paradise Lost.
+This course begins with selections from John Milton?s provocative version of Adam and Eve?s original sin in Paradise Lost.
 Focusing on Milton, John Donne and others, we will examine the theme of sin?political, religious, and sexual? in early modern literature.
 The events of the English Reformation profoundly influenced these writers, and their personal struggles against societal institutions have greatly influenced subsequent literary expressions of rage and rebellion.
 Students will also be reading texts by contemporary writers such as David Mamet which address the theme of sin in the modern city.
-This course will be offered in 2013-14 and in alternate years thereafter.

 Cat.
 I Emerson challenged the young nation in ?The American Scholar?
 (1837): If our writers were ?free and brave,? with words ?loaded with life,? they would usher in a ?new age.?
 The incredibly rich literature that soon followed created an ?American Renaissance.?
 This was the Age of Reform (1836-65) in more than literature.
 Writers were caught up in such burning issues as abolitionism, Union vs. secession, and women?s rights.
 Authors studied may include Emerson, Thoreau, Poe, Fuller, Douglass, Melville, Whitman, and Dickinson.